ariya/pico-jarvis/README.md

 and then open `localhost:5000`.

+Try the following questions, one after another:

+* Which planet is the largest?
+* How far is it?
+* How about in miles?

-Try some of these examples:
+and also some other examples:

 * Who wrote the Canon of Medicine?
 * Who is Elon Musk?